albertcyhe/qspiopy/docs/SEMANTICS.md

 # Frozen SimBiology Execution Semantics

-This document captures the Python runtime rules that mirror MATLAB SimBiology for the frozen tutorial snapshots.
+This document captures the Python runtime rules that mirror MATLAB SimBiology for the frozen snapshots exported by `export_matlab_snapshot.m`.

 ## Snapshot Contract